0glabs/0g-doc/docs/da/og-da-deep-dive.md

 ---
 # 0G DA Technical Deep Dive

 The Data Availability (DA) module allows users to submit a piece of data, referred to as a _**DA blob**_.
 This data is redundantly encoded by the client's proxy and divided into several slices, which are then sent to DA nodes. _**DA nodes**_ gain eligibility to verify the correctness of DA slices by staking.
 Each DA node verifies the integrity and correctness of its slice and signs it.
-Once more than 2/3 of the aggregated signatures are on-chain, the data behind the related hash is considered to be decentralized published.
+Once more than 2/3 of the aggregated signatures are on-chain, the data behind the related hash is considered to be decentrally published.

 To incentivize DA nodes to store the signed data for a period, the signing process itself does not provide any rewards.
 Instead, rewards are distributed through a process called _**DA Sampling**_.
 During each DA Sample round, any DA slice within a certain time frame can generate a lottery chance for a reward.
 DA nodes need to actually store the corresponding slice to redeem the lottery chance and claim the reward.